Single and Married: Plot

-Jay (Chris Attoh), a casanova, to the surprise of his friends, proposes to his girlfriend, Kimora (Yvonne Nelson).
-Jay's friend, Raymond (Kweku Elliot) a casanova who's now also married to one of Kimora's friends, Paula (Nadia Buari), is indifferent.
-Andy (Eddie Watson), the "baddest" of the trio, thinks Jay is about to get into a lifetime imprisonment.
+Jay a casanova, to the surprise of his friends, proposes to his girlfriend, Kimora.
+Jay's friend, Raymond a casanova who's now also married to one of Kimora's friends, Paula is indifferent.
+Andy the "baddest" of the trio, thinks Jay is about to get into a lifetime imprisonment.

-One year after the marriage, Jay is having an affair with Judith (Jane Awindor), and constantly lies to Kimora.
+One year after the marriage, Jay is having an affair with Judith, and constantly lies to Kimora.
 Jay eventually breaks up with her, because she's become too possessive of him; on his way out of her apartment, Jay bumps into Raymond, who's also coming out of a mistress' apartment, thereby discovering each other's secrets.
 Apparently, Paula, a lawyer, is always busy with work and never finds time for Raymond, while Kimora has also refused to give Jay a blowjob.
-Paula introduces Raymond to Yolanda (Itz Tiffany), her old friend, and Raymond starts an affair with her as well.
+Paula introduces Raymond to Yolanda, her old friend, and Raymond starts an affair with her as well.